AAGiron/tls-handshake-analyzer/README.md

 Make sure you have full permissions in the capture file.

+Flags:
+- `--pcap` path to the pcap/pcapng capture file
+- `--tlskey` path to the TLS Keylog file.

-## Additional Information
+## Output Information

+The analyzer computes:
+- Sizes: considering KEX objects (keyshare) and Authentication objects: Certificates (length), Certificate Verify (length), Finished (length)
+- Timings: subtracts timings (from wireshark capture time): Finished message (time) - Client Hello message (time).
+Also prints epoch time from the capture.

 The analyzer search for pairs {CHello,SHello} to find TLS (1.3 currently) handshakes and extracts sizes.
-For now, authentication-related sizes (e.g., certificates) are not being computed.
-The summary results counts how many handshakes were found and sum their sizes.
-(The total size is computed with pysharpkt.frame_info.cap_len
+The summary results counts how many handshakes were found and sum their sizes and time.

-More to come.
+## Known issues

+Some pcap files are not dealt consistently between different tshark builds; be sure to use latest versions.

+The code needs improvements, e.g., readability, optimizations.
+(In progress).